-It is a requirement for the foundation design data provided herein to be applicable that the following material testing and observation program be performed by the geotechnical consultant.
+It is a requirement for the foundation design data provided herein to be applicable that a material testing and observation program be performed by the geotechnical consultant.
+The following aspects of the program should be performed by Paterson:

-- Grading plan review from a geotechnical perspective, once the final grading plan is available. - Observation of all bearing surfaces prior to the placement of concrete. - Sampling and testing of the concrete and fill materials. - Periodic observation of the condition of unsupported excavation side slopes in excess of 3 m in height, if applicable. - Observation of all subgrades prior to backfilling. - Field density tests to determine the level of compaction achieved. - Sampling and testing of the bituminous concrete including mix design reviews.
+- □ Observation of all bearing surfaces prior to the placement of concrete. - Sampling and testing of the concrete and fill materials. - Periodic observation of the condition of unsupported excavation side slopes in excess of 3 m in height, if applicable. - Observation of all subgrades prior to backfilling. - □ Field density tests to determine the level of compaction achieved. - Sampling and testing of the bituminous concrete including mix design reviews.